Skip to content

 Recreating an image found in another resource is considered a derivative of the work.
 This would violate the owner's copyright unless WGU receives permission from the owner or the image is licensed to allow derivatives.

-Previously created derivatives: If an acquired image that has been previously modified, WGU must attribute the original creator and whoever is providing the modified version.
+Previously created derivatives: If an acquired image has been previously modified, WGU must attribute the original creator and whoever is providing the modified version.
 The original attribution must be included verbatim.
 If WGU further modifies the image, it should also be noted in the attribution.

 Terminology